Saturday 2nd June 2018 - Organising a 'Light up the Night' walk in Aberystwyth!

 I'm genuinely looking forward to this challenge, and to the next 18 months of fundraising, and I hope you all enjoy following me on my journey to Macchu Piccu.

-I'm fundraising and taking on Macchu Piccu in 2018 for Tenovus Cancer Care because no one should have to deal with Cancer alone.
+I'm fundraising for Tenovus Cancer Care in 2018 for Tenovus Cancer Care because no one should have to deal with cancer alone.

 We bring treatment, support and advice to cancer patients & their loved ones.

 Charity Registration No. 1054015